BYates1289/Flask-Movie-Review/README.md

                 </ul>
             <li id ="typography">Typography</li>
                 <ul>
-                    <li>The Poppins font is the main font used throughout this project with Sans-Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.</li>
+                    <li>The Poppins font is the main font used throughout this project with Sans-Serif as the fallback in case for any reason the font isn't being imported into the site correctly.</li>
                 </ul>
             <li id="imagery">Imagery</li>
                 <ul>